X

 To make my answers more impactful, I can use a simple method:

-💡 A concrete example makes a skill seem credible.
+💡 A concrete example lends credibility to a skill.

 How can you stand out from the other candidates?